gwkokab/gwkokab/docs/faq/citation.md

-If you use GWKokab in your research, please cite the following paper:
+If you use GWKokab in your research, please cite as follows:

 ```bibtex
 @software{gwkokab2024github,